0lch4/Dark-forest-server/README.md

 In urls I add path to app

-in main django folder is a folder named stats_server, this is a app
+in main django folder is a folder named stats_server, this is an app

 In migrations i have my database migrations

-In templates folder i have templates for login and register because I use csrf

 In Test folder i have unit tests